karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 MacbookHome:04_01_Adding_labels_to_the_app karthik$
 ```

 And, you can delete pods, services or deployments by label as well!
-For example ` kubectl delete pods -l dev-lead=karthik` will delete all pods who's dev-lead was Karthik.  ??HOW IS THIS DIFFERENT THAN YOUR EARLIER EXAMPLE OF DELETING PODS??
+For example ` kubectl delete pods -l dev-lead=karthik` will delete all pods who's dev-lead was Karthik.
 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl delete pods -l dev-lead=karthik pod "homepage-dev" deleted